Pazuzu: Protective objects

-Given the number of artifacts uncovered, it can probably be inferred that Pazuzu enjoyed great popularity, and based upon the uniformity of the heads, amulets and statues, it has even been speculated that such representations of the demon/god were mass-produced.
+Given the number of artifacts uncovered, it can be inferred that Pazuzu enjoyed great popularity, and the uniformity of the heads, amulets, and statues demonstrates that representations of the demon-god were mass-produced.

 Ritual texts

 Relating to the representations of Pazuzu, text inscriptions on the backs of representations or on tablets would invoke or otherwise mention Pazuzu.

 A ritual text from Assyria prescribes a Pazuzu head as a way to banish sickness.
-Similary a ritual incantation against Lamastu from the Late Babylonian Period instructs making a Pazuzu necklace and hanging it around the afflicted persons neck.
+Similarly, a ritual incantation against Lamastu from the Late Babylonian Period directs the reader to make a Pazuzu necklace and hang it around the afflicted person's neck.

-Pazuzu, King of the Evil Wind Demons

-In the bilingual (Sumerian and Akkadian) version of the Compendia, he identifies himself:
+In the bilingual (Sumerian and Akkadian) version of the Compendia, Pazuzu identifies himself:

 "I am Pazuzu, son of Ḫanbu, king of the evil lilû-demons.
 I was enraged (in violent motion) against the strong mountains and ascended them."

 Another text also narrated by him describes Pazuzu encountering other lilû demons in his travels, and breaking their wings, therefore preventing them from inflicting harm.
 "I ascended a mighty mountain that shook, and the (evil) winds I encountered there were heading West; One by one I broke their wings."
 In another text he is perceived as more malicious, as the narrator addresses him as "Agony of Mankind", "Suffering of Mankind", "Disease of Mankind", and chants telling the demon to not enter the home.

 Iconography

-According to Eckart Frahm's study of the Demon, the appearance of Pazuzu has remained fairly uniform throughout his history.
+According to Eckart Frahm's study, the appearance of Pazuzu has remained fairly uniform throughout his history.
 Pazuzu is depicted as a combination of diverse animal and human parts.
-His body of canine form, though scaled not furred, with birds' talons for feet, two pairs of wings, a scorpion's tail and a serpentine penis.
+His body is of canine form, though scaled not furred, with birds' talons for feet, two pairs of wings, a scorpion's tail and a serpentine penis.
 He holds his right hand up and his left hand down.
 His face is striking, with gazelle horns, human ears, a doglike muzzle, bulging eyes, and wrinkles on the cheeks.